 Harry Potter (Series) by J.K.
 Rowling

 OK, I’m cheating – firstly, this is actually a series of seven books, and secondly, I think just about every bookworm my age has already re-read the Harry Potter books at least a couple of times.
 I myself read them to the exclusion of just about all else for a couple of years.
 I’m not sure they meet the mandate of giving the reader something new every time, but Harry Potter defined a generation of readers.
 Even now, it’s great to flick through them, remembering how it felt to read them with wonder for the first time.
-It’s so funny to see kids “discovering” the series now, declaring their Hogwarts houses on their Instagram bios and getting lightning bolt tattoos (it’s probably the same way our parents felt when we all discovered ’80s pop).
+It’s so funny to see kids “discovering” the series, declaring their Hogwarts houses on their Instagram bios and getting lightning bolt tattoos (it’s probably the same way our parents felt when we all discovered ’80s pop).
 Edited later to add: too bad the author turned out to be a total Umbridge!
 If I was writing this list today, I would not include Harry Potter.
 Trans lives matter.

 Moby Dick by Herman Melville

 If Harry Potter cheats the mandate, I can guarantee you that Moby Dick does not.
 You will never run out of new shit to find in this rabbit warren of a book.
 It is six hundred pages of mostly digression, with Melville’s thoughts running off in every which direction.
 Even if we set aside the actual content, Melville’s experimentation with style and form and narrative perspective can keep you busy for at least a few re-reads.
 Every time you pick it up, you’ll find some new poignancy to your own life circumstances, and the world around you, because it’s just so broad that you couldn’t possibly not find something to relate to.
-Give it a try (like I did)!
+Give it a try!
+Read my full review here.

 The Hitchhiker’s Guide to the Galaxy by Douglas Adams